SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie blushes as she looks at Rainbow.

 Rainbow continues.
 "We love you Pinkie.
-We will always be your friend, and we'll always be there for you.
+We will always be your friends, and we'll always be here for you.
 Even knowing everything you hid from us, all of our first thoughts were, 'what can I do to help Pinkie?'"

 Pinkie's blush grew bigger.
 "There is something I've been wanting to ask you…"

 Rainbow smiles.
-"I have something to ask you, can I go first?"
+"I also have something to ask, can I go first?"

 Pinkie nods.